SpotWiseIQ/spotwise-demo/project_structure.md

 - Click events for selecting map features
 - Radius-based search for nearby locations
 - Layer toggling for different data types

-## Other Important Rules

-### Running Servers

-The project has both backend and frontend servers running.
-Do not execute commands to run the servers as they are already running.

-### Python Environment Management

-The project uses a recently released python library called uv which is a replacement for pip, venv, conda, poetry, etc. When working with the Python backend:

-- Use uv instead of pip, conda, etc.
-- The project uses Python 3.12 as specified in the .python-version file
-- To add a Python library run "uv add library"
-- To remove a Python library run "uv remove library"
-- Always activate the environment with "source ./venv/bin/activate" before running Python scripts